So you’ve taken the first tentative step and got a model railway starter kit, but what next?

 If however you just want to explore a bit more, expanding your track circuit is probably the best next step.

-Luckily, as long as you stick the same size of track (gauge in model railway lingo) it’s very easy to get more track and hence variation in the size and choice of your railway.
+Luckily, as long as you stick the same size of track (gauge in model railway lingo) it’s very easy to get more track and hence the variation in the size and choice of your railway.

 Hornby Track Expansion Options

 The Hornby starter sets I recommend in the companion article to this (the best train sets) work to the most common UK model railway track size — known as OO or double-o gauge — for which extra track is very easy to get.